A liturgical resource of the Catholic Archdiocese of Melbourne

 • Discuss the opportunities for forgiveness and reconciliation that will be available to the elect after their baptism or reception.

-• Are the elect familiar with the rite of reconciliation?
+• Are the elect familiar with the Rite of Reconciliation?

 Symbols and images